TehShrike/deepmerge/readme.md

 #### `clone`

-*Deprecated.*

-Defaults to `true`.
+Defaults to `false`.

-If `clone` is `false` then child objects will be copied directly instead of being cloned.
-This was the default behavior before version 2.x.
+If `clone` is `true` then child objects will be cloned into the destination object instead of being directly copied.
+This was the default behavior before version 5.x.

 ## Testing